qdrant/landing_page/qdrant-landing/content/articles/scalar-quantization.md

 High-dimensional vector embeddings can be memory-intensive, especially when working with large datasets consisting of millions of vectors.
 Memory footprint really starts being a concern when we scale things up.
-A small choice of the data type used to store a single number impacts even billions of numbers and can drive the memory requirements crazy.
+A simple choice of the data type used to store a single number impacts even billions of numbers and can drive the memory requirements crazy.
 The higher the precision of your type, the more accurately you can represent the numbers.
 The more accurate your vectors, the more precise is the distance calculation.
 But the